aviv82/aviv.github.io/planning/development-strategy.md

 - there are images on the portfolio page on `portfolio.html`

-  - this will be developed as part of the nav bar on the `5-portfolio-images` branch
+  - this will be developed on `5-portfolio-images` branch

   - [ ] `html` use `img` for images